Do you have concerns about a disabled adult who is either living in the community or in a licensed facility?

 Did you know that there is a law that was enacted in 1975 to protect disabled adults from abuse, neglect and exploitation?

-Please read on to understand the state statute and Department of Social Services responsibility.
+Please read on to understand the state statute and Social Work Services responsibility.

 Protection of the Abused, Neglected or Exploited Disabled Adult Act is located under Statute 108A Article 6.

 This statute was initiated to protect the increasing number of disabled adults in North Carolina who are being abused, neglected or exploited.